edxu96/RexNet/docs/PhD/README.md

 Related literature is dispersed in a wide range of research areas.
 For example, dynamic procurement of perishable products has been seen as a typical newsvendor problem in supply chain management. [_wang2012multiordering_] However, trading periods are isolated with each other.
 The wellfare of participants is never considered in discrete event simulation and market micro-structure.

 However, different disciplines do provided powerful tools.
 For example, cost allocation

+validate simulation programs based on measured data.
+For example, simulated forecast evolution should be analyzed according to standard statistical tools for forecasting. [_madsen2005standardizing_]

 ## Why I am Qualified